How To Tell Your Ex You Still Love Him

 - Your Ex Has Been Giving You Signals He’s Still Interested

 If your ex has been keeping in touch with regular text messages or phone calls, it might be a good idea to let him know that you still have feelings for him.
 Set up a time to meet in a neutral place and see how things go; if you think he’s signaling to you that he still has romantic feelings, try and broach the subject with him.
-While it could mean he simply wants to try and remain, friends, it could also mean that he is regretting the breakup and might be interested in getting back together.
+While it could mean he wants to remain friends, it could also mean that he is regretting the breakup and might be interested in getting back together.

 Reasons You Should Avoid Expressing Your Love

-Most of us worry at one point or another that we let “the one” getaway, or remember a lost love we wish we had more time with.
+Most of us worry at one point or another that we let “the one” getaway or remember a lost love we wish we had more time with.
 But that doesn’t mean every relationship that comes to an end needs to be rekindled to be sure it’s truly over with.
 Here is a list of situations in which you should avoid expressing your love to your ex:

 - You’re Currently In Another Relationship

 This one should go without saying, but sometimes we have a hard time realizing the obvious when our feelings take over.
 Telling your ex you still love him when you’re in another relationship is simply a bad idea.
-It would only serve to bring complications to your life, harm your partner, and potentially end the new relationship.
+It would only serve to bring complications to your life, neg your partner, and potentially end the new relationship.
 And, if you weren’t honest with your ex about being in a new relationship and he finds out, it can make him lose both his trust in you as well as any hope you had of restarting your relationship with him.

 - You Know Your Ex Has Moved On To Another Relationship

 Just as you shouldn’t tell your ex you love him if you’re in another relationship, you shouldn’t tell him if he is in another relationship either.
 Not only are you risking the stability of his new relationship, which he might be very happy in, you might also be hurting someone who had no part in your breakup.